ajb/docker-rails-test/README.md

 Docker Rails Test
 ---

-Just getting a local Rails development environment setup with Docker.
-This `Dockerfile` is not intended to be built for deployment.
+Rails development environment via Docker.
+Most notably, this setup includes a volume for gems, so that updating a gem does not require re-building the Docker image.
+This `Dockerfile` is not currently intended to be built for deployment.

 ## Getting started